pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

 3. [Configure the MySQL client to use an encrypted connection](#configure-the-mysql-client-to-use-a-tls-connection).

-If you need to renew the existing TLS certificate, refer to [Renew and Replace the TLS Certificate](renew-tls-certificate.md).

-## Issue two sets of certificates for the TiDB cluster
+## Step 1: Issue two sets of certificates for the TiDB cluster

 This section describes how to issue certificates for the TiDB cluster using two methods: `cfssl` and `cert-manager`.